muir/nject/README.md

 Dependencies are injected via a call chain: list functions to be called that take and return various parameters.
 The functions will be called in order using the return values from earlier functions as parameters for later functions.
+Only the functions that are needed to be called in order to be able to call the last function in the chain are invoked.
+Then the last function in the chain is called.

 Parameters are identified by their types.
-To have two different int parameters, define custom types.
+To have two different `int` parameters, define custom types.

 Type safety is checked before any functions are called.